Progressively Sampled Equality-Constrained Optimization

-An algorithm is proposed, analyzed, and tested for solving continuous nonlinear-equality-constrained optimization problems where the constraints are defined by an expectation or an average over a large (finite) number of terms.
-The main idea of the algorithm is to solve a sequence of equality-constrained problems, each involving a finite sample of constraint-function terms, over which the sample set grows progressively.
-Under assumptions about the constraint functions and their first- and second-order derivatives that are reasonable in some real-world settings of interest, it is shown that---with a sufficiently large initial sample---solving a sequence of problems defined through progressive sampling yields a better worst-case sample complexity bound compared to solving a single problem with a full set of samples.
+An algorithm is proposed, analyzed, and tested for solving continuous nonlinear-equality-constrained optimization problems where the objective and constraint functions are defined by expectations or averages over large, finite numbers of terms.
+The main idea of the algorithm is to solve a sequence of related problems, each involving finite samples of objective- and constraint-function terms, over which the sample sets grow progressively.
+Under assumptions about the problem functions and their first- and second-order derivatives that are reasonable in real-world settings of interest, it is shown that---with sufficiently large initial sample sizes---solving a sequence of problems defined through progressive sampling yields a better worst-case sample complexity bound compared to solving a single problem with the full sets of samples.
 The results of numerical experiments with a set of test problems demonstrate that the proposed approach can be effective in practice.